railsware/BloodMagic/README.md

   pod 'BloodMagic/Injectable', :git => 'https://github.com/railsware/BloodMagic.git'
 ```

-During the creation of `Lazy Initialization` spell an interesting side effect was found - kind of dependency injection.
+During the creation of `Lazy Initialization` spell an interesting side effect was found - Dependency Injection.

+It behaves the same way as `BMLazy`, but uses another approach to instantiate object.

-For example, if you need to initialize `progressViewService` in a special way, a special initializer might be created:
+For example, if you need to initialize `progressViewService` in a special way, you should provide initializer:

 ```objectivec
 BMInitializer *initializer = [BMInitializer injectableInitializer];